iWinston/typeorm-plus/docs/find-options.md

 # Find Options

-All repository and manager `find` methods can accept special options you can use to query data you need without using `QueryBuilder`:
+All repository and manager `find` methods accept special options you can use to query data you need without using `QueryBuilder`:

 * `select` - indicates which properties of the main object must be selected